fastapi/fastapi/docs/tutorial/first-steps.md

 Here the `app` variable will be an "instance" of the class `FastAPI`.

-This will be the main point of interaction to create all your API endpoints.
+This will be the main point of interaction to create all your API.

 This `app` is the same one referred by `uvicorn` in thet command: